 For travel within the continental United States*, a current Rabies vaccination and an examination by an accredited veterinarian deeming your pet healthy (no evidence of infectious, contagious, or communicable diseases) are usually all that is required to obtain the health certificate.

-If you are traveling outside the continental United States**, in addition to a current Rabies vaccination and physical examination, your pet will very likely need to have a microchip implant that meets the current ISO standards.
+• If you are traveling outside the continental United States**, in addition to a current Rabies vaccination and physical examination, your pet will very likely need to have a microchip implant that meets the current ISO standards.
+It is often required that the microchip be implanted BEFORE your pet is given a Rabies vaccination.

 For animals traveling overseas, additional requirements may include a second Rabies vaccination; vaccinations against various viral or bacterial diseases; parasite treatments; diagnostic blood tests; and sometimes a mandatory quarantine period.
 It is important to understand that it may take as much as 6 months or more to prepare your pet for import to another country or an island state, especially if the country or island is officially classified as “Rabies Free.”
 If you anticipate a move out of the United States, check the import regulations as soon as possible!
-Please note that import & export requirements frequently change, so you must be sure to obtain current requirements every time you travel.
+Import and export requirements frequently change, so you must be sure to check on the current requirements every time you travel.
 The United States Department of Agriculture Animal and Plant Health Inspection Service website is an excellent source of information.
 You may also contact our office with any questions you may have!

 INTERNATIONAL HEALTH CERTIFICATES